Monterrey: Governance

 Monterrey and its metropolitan area are municipalities governed by a democratically elected Presidente Municipal (Municipal President), or mayor, for a period of three years.
 The political environment is one of civility and in the last decade political parties have been alternating office.
-The current mayor of Monterrey is Luis Donaldo Colosio Riojas.
+The current mayor of Monterrey is Adrián de la Garza Santos.

 The City Council of Monterrey (Cabildo de Monterrey) is an organ integrated by the mayor, the Regidores and the Síndicos.
 The mayor is the executor of the determinations of the City Council and the person directly in charge of public municipal administration.
 The Regidores represent the community and collectively define city policies.
 The Síndicos are in charge of watching and legally defending city interests, as well as of monitoring the treasury and the municipal patrimony.

 The political parties with representation in the city are the Institutional Revolutionary Party or PRI, the National Action Party or PAN, the Party of the Democratic Revolution or PRD, the Labor Party or PT, the Green Party, Citizens' Movement, Socialdemocratic Party and Nueva Alianza.

 Public safety

-In 2005, Monterrey was ranked one of the safest cities in Mexico, and one of the two safest in 2006.
-But since 2008 it has experienced violence related to turf battles between warring drug cartels.
-The year 2011 was the most violent in history.
-Drug dealers are a major concern, although military offensives and police captures of important drug-cartel chiefs have weakened cartels trying to settle in the city.
-The city is safe to travel by day and night.
-In 2019, cartels were still fighting for control of the city, potentially making Monterrey dangerous.
+In 2005, Monterrey was ranked one of the safest cities in Mexico, and it was one of the two safest in 2006.
+However since 2008 the city has experienced violence related to turf battles between rival drug cartels.
+The year marked the most violent period in the city's history.
+Although drug dealers remain a major concern, military offensives and police captures of important drug-cartel leaders have weakened the cartels trying to establish themselves Despite these challenges, the city is considered safe for travel during both the day and at night, with the violence that does occur being cartel against rival cartel.

-There are two police departments in the city, the Police of the City of Monterrey (locally known as the Policía Regia), dependent on the municipal government, and the State Public Safety.
-The Policía Regia protects the city's downtown and main areas, while the State Public Safety is in charge of remoter areas.
-Since the 2011 attack on the Casino Royale, security has been reinforced by military and federal police.
+Monterrey has two police departments: the Police of the City of Monterrey (locally known as the Policía Regia), which is under the municipal government, and State Public Safety which oversees more remote areas.
+The Policía Regia is responsible for protecting the downtown and main areas of the city, while State Public Safety is focused on the outskirts.
+Following the 2011 attack on the Casino Royale, security has been reinforced by military and federal police.